-Paid maternity leave undoubtedly improves employee wellbeing and talent retention, making it a necessary employee benefit that companies should offer talent across the globe.
+Paid maternity leave undoubtedly improves employee well-being and talent retention, making it a key employee benefit that companies should offer to talent across the globe.

-Several countries even entitle local employees to fully paid maternity leave while others entitle partial payment—but some countries don’t mandate paid maternity leave at all.
+Several countries guarantee employees fully paid maternity leave, while others offer partial payment—but some countries don’t mandate paid maternity leave at all.

-This guide breaks down paid (and unpaid) maternity leave in different countries and outlines the key considerations for administering supplemental parental leave to a global workforce.
+This guide breaks down unpaid and paid maternity leave by country and outlines the key considerations for administering supplemental parental leave to a global workforce.

-Maternity leave requirements vary worldwide in terms of leave duration and compensation.
+Maternity leave requirements vary by country, with differences in leave duration and compensation.

 Below is a list of countries that guarantee new mothers 100% of their salary or wage throughout the entire maternity leave period: